Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Àrnnav recognized her.

-The Pattern Day ceremony.
-One week ago.
+Pattern Day.
+Three weeks ago.
 They'd stood in the same line, received their Bindings from the same Szòvòtar—but the rich girl had received Road and Pact, futures of travel and alliance, while Àrnnav had received Thorn.

-Except, if the documents in that house said what she thought they said, the rich girl's pattern was as much a lie as everything else.
+Except—if the documents in that house said what she thought they said, the rich girl's pattern was as much a lie as everything else.

-The girl—Fèinnav, she thought the name was—paused at the gate.
+The girl—Fèinnav, she'd heard the name at the festival—paused at the gate.
 Looked out at the street.
 For a moment, her eyes seemed to find Àrnnav's position, seemed to focus on the shadow where she was hiding.

 Then someone called from inside, and she turned away, and the moment passed.